Best Perennials To Plant In June

 The Shasta daisy plant thrives in well-drained but not overly rich soil.
 Taller varieties may need staking.

 Daisies tend to form in clumps that are 2 to 3 feet tall and almost as wide.
-They are great as cut flowers and can last a week or more in arrangements.
+They are a great perennial to plant in June.
+Once planted, you’ll have cut flowers that can last a week or more in flower arrangements.

 Herbaceous plants are non-woody plants, such as most ferns and grasses.
 These plants either form little or no hard woody tissue.